Frequently Asked Questions

 Who do I call with billing questions?

-Call your HSN Network Specialist with inquires related to HSN's centralized billing service.
 If you have a question about a specific claim, call the billing agent you used to submit that claim.

 Will the pharmacy only be allowed to dispense products they are accredited to supply?